Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Some of the type users complain about the poor design of the battery cover, which makes it difficult to close whenever we are replacing the batteries.

-On the other hand, The Viper has its battery at the base of the scope.
+On the other hand, The Viper has its battery at the base of the sight.
 This means that you have to unmount and re-zero the red dot when you need a battery change, taking up plenty of time.

 Dot, Lens, And Glass Coating: